voidsy-gmbh/pyThermoNDT/CONTRIBUTING.md

 - Large file detection
 - Security checks (detect private keys)
 - Ruff for code linting and formatting

+After you have set up the environment and installed the pre-commit hooks, you can start developing.

+If you are using VSCode, make sure to select the correct interpreter for the environment you have created to enable proper autocompletion.
+For more information see the [VSCode documentation](https://code.visualstudio.com/docs/python/environments).

 ## Running Tests